1. What do you do as a business broker to earn your commission?

 3. What should I do to prepare for selling my business?

 A well-prepared business “exit strategy” will increase the odds of a fair, equitable, and timely sale, with favorable terms.
 A well-prepared business involves selling a business when it is on the upswing.
 However, considering all factors and important value drivers, one cannot emphasize enough how important it is to have good books and records.
 Buyers and lenders will peruse your financials for the last three years and will want to see the tax returns, income statements, and balance sheets, and these must support the selling price.
 Also, any other records, such as employee files, customer/supplier lists, contracts in place, business reporting forms, the condition of the assets, the leases etc. If there is real estate involved in the sale, sellers will need to give a copy of any current appraisal (if performed in the last three years), the layout of the building and property survey.

 4. How will you ensure confidentiality in the sale of my business?

-As business owners and former sellers, ourselves, we understand the importance of confidentiality and take it very seriously.
+As business owners and former sellers, we understand the importance of confidentiality and take it very seriously.
 We are diligent to keep the privacy of our clients.
 If you as a seller choose to keep the sale of your business confidential (and most do), we begin with ensuring that buyers are properly screened.
-Additionally, our agreement with our Seller’s require all potential buyers provide information on their general background, a Disclosure of Financial Ability, Confidentiality Agreement and Acknowledgement of Working Relationship be obtained before disclosing the name and location of the Seller’s Business.
+Additionally, our agreement with our Seller’s requires all potential buyers to provide information on their general background, a Disclosure of Financial Ability, Confidentiality Agreement, and Acknowledgement of Working Relationship be obtained before disclosing the name and location of the Seller’s Business.